Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 VAT Registration Process

 The VAT registration process in Denmark is completed before the Danish Tax Agency (SKAT).
-It includes several steps, which slightly differ for domestic and foreign taxable persons, such as US businesses.
+It includes several steps that differ slightly for domestic and foreign taxable persons, such as US businesses.

 Denmark VAT Registration for Domestic Businesses